-It is the policy of the College to comply with Title IX of the Education Amendments of 1972 and its implementing regulations, which prohibit discrimination based on sex in the College programs and activities.
+The College's policy to comply with Title IX of the Education Amendments of 1972 and its implementing regulations, which prohibit discrimination based on sex in the College programs and activities.
 Title IX and its implementing regulations also prohibit retaliation for asserting claims of sex discrimination.
-The College has designated Vicky Welge, Title IX Coordinator to coordinate its compliance with Title IX and to respond to regarding Title IX.
+The College has designated Vicky Oliver, Title IX Coordinator, to coordinate its compliance with Title IX and to respond to regarding Title IX.
 Sexual Misconduct is a form of discrimination, and all complaints/reports will be responded to within 12 hours.
 If necessary, the College will take action to prevent the recurrence of discrimination and remedy its effects.